 Start by ranking your options based on factors like potential profitability, ease of implementation, and alignment with your long-term goals.
 A simple scoring system, where you assign points to each factor, can help you see which ideas stand out as the most promising.

 You can still explore smaller-scale ideas or run pilot projects before committing big budgets.
-For example, test a new product or service in one region or with a limited group of customers.
+Test a new service or offer with a small group of existing clients first.
 This approach allows you to gather feedback and refine your offering without risking too many resources.

 While it’s possible to make decisions on the fly, formal frameworks bring consistency and a deeper level of understanding.
 They force you to look at your strengths, weaknesses, and market conditions in a systematic way.
 This reduces the likelihood of overlooking potential pitfalls or missing out on promising opportunities.